nikch0/nikch0/README.md

 ### I own & code at [@Avexzi](https://github.com/Avexzi)

-  - 💸 I'm currently making money & trying to grow with coding :)
+  - 💸 I'm currently coding private stuff.

   - Working for myself and will continue to :+1: